 Different stainless steel alloys might react differently to chemical use; caustic chemicals may cause pan discoloration.
 Thus it is better to avoid excess chemicals when cleaning your pan to prevent oxidizing the pan surface.

-Stainless pitting might occur when you frequently boil salty water, and this might occur when you boil potatoes, rice, and pasta.
+Stainless pitting might occur when you frequently boil salty water, which might happen when you boil potatoes, rice, and pasta.
 Small grey dots can form on the pan after boiling the food.

 The pitting occurs as chloride reacts with the oxidized layer on the pan.
-Bleaching the grey dots will worsen the grey dots appearance.
-Moreover, the pitting might not result in rusting and will not harm the food quality.
+Bleaching the grey dots will worsen the grey dots’ appearance.
+Moreover, the pitting might not rust and will not harm the food quality.

-However, excessive pitting leads to chemical leach, which might impact the food taste and color.
+However, excessive pitting leads to chemical leach, impacting the food taste and color.

 Some stains on the stainless steel might occur due to burning food and do not degrade the pan quality nor affect its performance.